Written by Alex de Sousa

 end

-will error if PORT
+The function Myapp.Config.port() will error if PORT is undefined and

 the application configuration is not found: